What is Fluency?

 What Does it Look Like?

-What does a 2nd grade fluent reader look like?
+What does a fluent reader in 4th grade look like?

 Echo Reading: Model expression while reading to the child.
 Then, have the child read the same sentence or phrase fluently.
+This activity can also be used with books, poetry, lyrics, and more.
 Watch Echo Reading.

 Practice Activities (with Printables)